• Skip to main content

 LARR Online Coach Chat Recordings

-Join the Online Coach Chat with Coach David every Thursday at 6:30pm.
+Join the Online Coach Chat with Coach David every Thursday at 6:30pm from September 4 to March 12.
 Sign up for the LARR newsletter to get information about the topics and the link.
-Check below for archived recordings.

 • Skills Checklist with Evolution Physical Therapy